-We are now also offering a number of programmes in a ‘Live Online’ format which still enable you to experience the Cambridge learning, insights and peer-to-peer engagements without the need to travel.
+We are also offering many of our programmes in a ‘Live Online’ format which enables you to experience the Cambridge learning, insights and peer-to-peer engagements without the need to travel.

 What will a typical class size be?

-Whilst operating under the restrictions of COVID-19, we plan to limit class sizes to a maximum of 18 participants.
-This is to ensure that social distancing, necessary cleaning and other precautions can take place during classes and refreshment breaks, while retaining diversity of peer-to-peer interaction for a rich education experience.
+Whilst operating under the restrictions of COVID-19, our class sizes may need to be altered to comply with applicable social distancing guidelines and ensure that necessary cleaning and other precautions can take place during classes and refreshment breaks.

 What about cancellation terms for open programmes booked during COVID-19 restrictions?